Pixel Parties

 But if you run a Destruction Magic deck, and all your Spells combined can only deal 1000 damage because you figured Spells weren't important ... you'll get in trouble.

-Note that almost decks also have certain ways to deal nigh-infinite damage.
+Note that most decks theoretically have tools that would allow them to deal nigh-infinite damage.
 Destruction decks can Burn enemy Heroes, which might deal infinite damage over time if the opponent has no way to heal it.
-And Attack-based decks have damage scaling with the attacking Hero's Attack stat, which can be increased in many ways for not infinite damage potential, but a lot.
+Attack-based decks have damage scaling with the attacking Hero's Attack stat, which can be increased in many ways for not infinite damage potential, but a lot.

 If you build your deck around an archetype, look through the archetype-specific cards (you can filter in the database).
-If you're building Attacks or Destruction Magic, you can filter for Attacks or Destruction Spells as well.
 Look through them and find the ones that best fit your intended strategy.
 Attacks and Destruction Spells are usually very stand-alone, they aren't dependent on other cards or combos.
 So you can choose them relatively freely.

 Step 4: Abilities